 Incoterms® are a international set of rules for the interpretation of trade terms and is an abbreviation of International Commercial Terms.

 Incoterms® is a trademark from the International Chamber of Commerce (ICC).

 Trade term selector helps you to choose the best Incoterms for your international trade.
-Download the Android app is 100% for sellers or buyers.
+Download the Android app the app is 100% free for sellers or buyers in the international trade.

 You can test the app here or click on the iphone image to start your test.

 You can buy your Incoterms at the bookstore like Amazon.com